thevuong/next15-filterlist/STEPS.md

 - Turn off Js
 - Try out tabs, try search with a basic form, see the result in the table.
 - Good base case, will work even if we are on a device with low processing power that cannot run JS efficiently.
-- No forms, we are focusing on data fetching and server components patterns, forms and mutations is another story, I've done talks on that before.
+- No data mutation, we are focusing on data fetching and server components patterns, forms and mutations is another story, I've done talks on that before.

 ## Review lighthouse scores

+- New tab with pre-measured lighthouse scores.
 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 - FCP: Bad since we are showing nothing until everything.
 Check the logs for the true value.
 Fix mistakenly good scores.
 - LCP: Bad, out LCP is shown together with everything else.
 Check the logs for the true value.
 Fix mistakenly good scores.